hirememorey/election_game/DEVELOPER_HANDOFF.md

 - PC commitment amounts (are they strategic?)
 - Incumbent/outsider public mood effects (is the tension engaging?)
 - Overall game flow and pacing
-- Vintage political poster design system user experience
+- Apple-level design system user experience
 - **NEW**: Test the improved legislation session flow (no more round 5 confusion)
 - **NEW**: Test Pass Turn functionality and action point handling